How to Double Your Landscape Profits

 We’re again going to take a look at this equation to show you how to increase your profit margins by making simple changes to each cost factor.

-While you might assume that you’re getting the best bang for your buck when it comes to your landscape materials, there is always room for improvement—especially if you’re working with a limited number of vendors or are often getting your materials from your local garden center.
+While you think that you’re getting the best bang for your buck when it comes to your landscape materials, there is always room for improvement—especially if you’re working with a limited number of vendors or are buying from your local garden center.

 Our #1 tip for saving on your materials is to make sure that you’re always going directly to the source.
-This means opting for wholesale vendors over smaller garden centers for your plants and landscape construction materials—meaning you always need to plan ahead!
-You’ll be able to save much more once you start paying wholesale prices.
-Why pay $10 for something at a garden center when you can pay just $5 for that same item through a wholesaler?
+This means opting for wholesale vendors over smaller garden centers.
+Why pay $10 for something at a garden center when you can pay $5 for that same item through a wholesaler?
 This also means that you will always need to plan ahead!

 Another trick to increase your profitability is to order all of your accessory materials in bulk at the beginning of the year.
 Purchasing your glue, nails, snap edges, geo-textiles, and more on a per project basis is costing you unnecessary time and money.
 Shop around for a wholesaler who’ll give you the best deal on a bulk order and base your first order off your accessory material data from last year.
 If you end up being a little bit off, you can always adjust it the next time around.